mdub/pith/README.markdown

     %img{:src => href("/images/logo.png")}

-Any path beginning with a slash ("/") is resolved relative to the root of the site; anything else is resolve relative to the current input-file (even if that happens to be a layout or partial).
+Any path beginning with a slash ("/") is resolved relative to the root of the site; anything else is resolved relative to the current input-file (even if that happens to be a layout or partial).
 Either way, "`href`" always returns a relative link.

 There's also a "`link`" function, for even easier hyper-linking: